piccoloa/piccoloa.github.io/_posts/2018-05-31-Data-Science1.md

         for k, v in date_data['summary'].items():
-            #check to file contents to see if there is data for the date if no, add nan
+            #check file contents to see if there is data for the date if no, add nan
             if k == 'totalMinutesAsleep':
                 if v == 0:
                     data.append(np.nan)